Geothermal Heat Pumps

 CDH Energy has monitored numerous geothermal heat pump systems and assessed performance in both residential and commercial buildings, by employing comprehensive field monitoring technologies and techniques.
 Our experience is geographically and technically diverse, having collected field data from dozens of systems in New York, Wisconsin, Georgia, and North Carolina.
 These analyses include the evaluation of electrical and thermal efficiency, energy use, comfort, and installation methods, along with assessments of the local market.

-CDH has worked with many different geothermal system configurations that include, but are not limited to, open loop, closed loop vertical, horizontal, slinky, and direct expansion (DX) platforms.
+CDH has worked with many different geothermal system configurations that include, but are not limited to, open loop, closed loop vertical, horizontal, slinky, and direct exchange (DX) platforms.

 CDH Energy has monitored and evaluated numerous residential geothermal heat pump systems, including: